LP-branching algorithms based on biased graphs: Introduction

 \begin{theorem} Assuming a polynomial-time membership oracle for the class of balanced cycles, \localproblem admits the following algorithmic results: \begin{itemize} \item A polynomial-time 2-approximation; \item An FPT algorithm with a running time of~$O^*(4^{k-\lambda})$, where $\lambda \geq k/2$ is the value of the LP-relaxation of the problem; \item An FPT algorithm with a running time of~$O^*(2^k)$. \end{itemize} The 2-approximation holds even for weighted graphs. \end{theorem}

 \begin{theorem} Assuming a polynomial-time membership oracle for the class of balanced cycles, \problem admits an FPT algorithm with a running time of $O^*(4^k)$. \end{theorem}

 To illustrate the flexibility of the notion, let us consider some classes of biased graphs. \begin{itemize} \item If $\cB=\emptyset$, then \problem corresponds simply to \textsc{Feedback Vertex Set} \item If $\Psi$ arises as a $\Gamma$-labelled graph, then \problem corresponds to \textsc{Group Feedback Vertex Set}.
 If $\Gamma$ is finite, then the result is equivalent to the previous LP-based algorithm~\cite{IwataWY16}. \item If $\Psi$ is $\Gamma$-labelled for an infinite group $\Gamma$, e.g., a matrix group, then previous results do not apply, since they assume the existence of an underlying VCSP presentation (in the correctness proofs, if not in the algorithms).
 However, the problem is still FPT, assuming, essentially, that the word problem for $\Gamma$ can be solved. \item To show a case that does not obviously correspond to group-labelled graphs, let $G$ be (improperly) edge-coloured, and let a cycle be balanced if and only if it is monochromatic.
-It is not difficult to see that this defines a biased graph. \item Finally, Zaslavsky~\cite{Zaslavsky89Bias1} notes another case that in general does not admit a group-labelled representation.
+It is not difficult to see that this defines a biased graph. \footnote{Yoichi Iwata (personal communication) noted that this does correspond to a group-labelled graph, using a quotient group of $Z_2^E$.}

+\item Finally, Zaslavsky~\cite{Zaslavsky89Bias1} notes another case that in general does not admit a group-labelled representation.
 Let $G$ be a copy of $C_n$, with two parallel copies of every edge.
 Let $\cB$ be a class of ``isolated'' Hamiltonian cycles of $G$, in the sense that for any $C \in \cB$, switching the edge used between $u$ and $v$ for any pair of consecutive vertices of $G$ results in an unbalanced cycle.
 It is not hard to verify that this defines a biased graph.
 To keep $G$ as a simple graph, we simply subdivide the edges; this does not affect the collection of cycles (although it means that the term ``Hamiltonian'' fails to apply).